Skip to Content

 You have to think about what type of desk you are using and what conductors were used in its construction.

-For example, if you are using a desk with unsheathed conductors, you may want to consider using just to add some protection.
+For example, if you are using a desk with unsheathed conductors, you may want to consider using an earthing mat just to add some protection.

 Yes, unsheathed conductors are safe for people to be around, but there is still a risk for electrocution.
 So, if you’re worried about getting electrocuted (like most people are!), then go get those earthing mats!